 - The dignified and safe burial protocol has been finalized and submitted to the national authorities for validation.
 Implementation of this protocol is expected to reduce reluctance and encourage communities to report all cases of deaths.
-A report of pretests of the protocol conducted in Antanarivo Ville and Tamatave shows that 90% of the population consulted were in favour of the sensitive measures proposed in the protocol. - A series of recommendations have been developed to guide medical staff handle patients and their families in care centres and hospitals in a sensitive manner. - The WHO risk communication team are managing a message bank to ensure that the technical content of all messages is appropriate and validated by specialists from each pillar.
+A report of pre-tests of the protocol conducted in Antanarivo Ville and Tamatave shows that 90% of the population consulted were in favour of the measures proposed in the protocol. - A series of recommendations have been developed to guide medical staff handle patients and their families in care centres and hospitals in a sensitive manner. - The WHO risk communication team are managing a message bank to ensure that the technical content of all messages is appropriate and validated by specialists from each pillar.
 The message bank allows harmonization of all messages used by the various communication media.
-The messages are reviewed by the national teams in Antananarivo and Tamatave to facilitate customization to the regional context. - UNICEF supported production of field-tested public awareness/education materials (posters, brochures, radio/television spots).
-A total of 69 000 posters and brochures have been produced and distributed, including to partners in the Ministries of Transport and Tourism, church groups and other key influencers.
+The messages are reviewed by the national teams in Antananarivo and Tamatave to facilitate customization to the regional context. - UNICEF supported production of field-tested public awa13reness/education materials (posters, brochures, radio/television spots).
+A total of 69 000 posters and brochures have been produced and distributed, including to partners in the Ministries of Transport and Tourism, church groups and other key influencers. - FRC Malagasy Red Cross has provided training in plague education, vector control, community sensitization, and other topics via a training of trainers course in Antananarivo from 20 October to 11 November benefitting 10 coordinators and 35 supervisors.
+Additional training activities have occurred in 10 districts where plague cases have been reported.